 You can get quite creative here as well.
 One planter showed me a video how, in soft sand, he didn’t even need to close his hole because the sand just fell into the hole naturally.

 In a particular terrain, I might push the handle far forward to build up a mound in front of it.
 By this point I already have the toe of my foot suspended above the mound.
-Once I have my tree in the ground I step forward towards my next spot, in the process stepping on the uplifted mound and neatly closing the hole in the process.
+Once I have my tree in the ground and have pulled out the shovel, I step forward towards my next spot, stepping on the uplifted mound and neatly closing the hole in the process.

 Sometimes there are many roots from the undergrowth and it is difficult to close a hole properly (there should be no air pockets around the plug and the tree should be tight enough in the ground – but the strictness level depends on the checker, so make sure you never do more work than you have to), in which case I might find it useful to reinsert the blade into the ground but a few inches before the hole (closer to you).
-You then pull the handle towards you.
+You then pull the handle towards you or give it a little twist.
 If your blade is in the ground at only half depth, this action pushes the soil towards the hole and fills it in.

 One planter talked about jabbing the ground a few inches behind the tree (farther away from you) as he walked towards his next spot, the action of which would cause the hole to cave in on itself.
 Just make sure you are confident enough and have good aim, otherwise you might slice the root in half or not fill in the hole properly.